Brookfield Renewable Announces Reset Distribution Rate on Its Series 13 Preferred Units

-BROOKFIELD, News, April 06, 2023 (GLOBE NEWSWIRE) -- Brookfield Renewable Partners L.P. (“Brookfield Renewable”) (NYSE: BEP; TSX: BEP.UN) today announced that it has determined the fixed distribution rate on its Class A Preferred Limited Partnership Units, Series 13 (“Series 13 Units”) (TSX: BEP.PR.M) for the five years commencing May 1, 2023 and ending April 30, 2028.
+BROOKFIELD, News, April 06, 2023 (GLOBE NEWSWIRE) -- Brookfield Renewable Partners L.P. ("Brookfield Renewable") BEPBEP today announced that it has determined the fixed distribution rate on its Class A Preferred Limited Partnership Units, Series 13 ("Series 13 Units") BEP for the five years commencing May 1, 2023 and ending April 30, 2028.

 Series 13 Units and Series 14 Units